 Announcement From Commissioner Jim Henry

-I’ve conducted a nationwide search and consulted many in the developmental disabilities field to find the right candidate to transform
+I’ve conducted a nationwide search and consulted many in the developmental disabilities field to find the right candidate to transform Tennessee’s service system for our state’s most vulnerable citizens.
+One of Dr. Modell’s primary responsibilities will be to establish an ongoing planning process to guide the development and evaluation of home and community-based services for people with developmental disabilities.

 I put a concentrated effort into finding a proven leader in the field of developmental disabilities who specializes in Autism and I am very excited Scott has accepted the challenge.
-In addition to founding and serving as Director of the
+In addition to founding and serving as Director of the Autism Center, he was a professor at California State University, Sacramento for the past 14 years.

 In support of Governor Haslam’s goal of transforming government, I plan to follow his lead through a re-organization where the department is focused on a few things well done.
 My primary focus is to improve the quality of life for people served by ensuring quality of healthcare and protection from harm.